gitana/alpaca/site/docs/fields/datetime.md

 ## Example 5
-The DateTime Field uses Trent Richardson's TimePicker extension to the jQuery UI DatePicker Control to let users pick both dates and times.
-If you'd like to customize the behavior of this control, you can pass in explicit configuration.
-For details on the kinds of things you can pass in, see the documentation for the
+If you'd like to customize the behavior of this control, you can pass in explicit configuration using the ```picker``` option.
-<a href="http://trentrichardson.com/examples/timepicker/" target="_blank">TimePicker Extension</a>.

-Here is an example that uses dropdowns instead of sliders for time selection.
+Here is an example that uses a 24 hour clock format and an alternative layout.
+Note that a 24 hour clock is specified with HH.

 <div id="field5"> </div>
 {% raw %}
 <script type="text/javascript" id="field5-script">
 $("#field5").alpaca({
-    "data" : "02/05/2013 05:00",
+    "data" : "02/05/2014 05:00",
     "schema": {
         "format": "datetime"
     },
     "options": {
         "label": "The current date and time",
-        "timepicker": {
+        "picker": {
-            "controlType": "select",
-            "timeFormat": "hh:mm:tt"
-        }
+            "sideBySide": false,
+        },
+        "dateFormat": "YYYY-MM-DD HH:mm:ss"
     }
 });
 </script>